 The Global Lung Cancer Coalition (GLCC) welcomes corporate donations, grants and sponsorship to fund certain projects and to enable the Coalition to grow and develop.

-This document outlines GLCC’s policy on commercial funding and provides a set of principles that will be used to guide GLCC’s decisions.
+This document outlines GLCC’s policy on commercial funding (including the pharmaceutical industry) and provides a set of principles that will be used to guide GLCC’s decisions.
 It does not set out to provide a definition of every possible funding opportunity.
 This policy will apply to all potential relations with any company from any industry.

 This policy is based on the UK Breast Cancer Coalition’s Policy Paper on Funding Arrangements with Commercial/Corporate Organisations, EURORDIS’s policy on corporate sponsorship, the European Cancer Patient Coalition’s policy and the recommendations of the UK’s Long Term Medical Conditions Alliance.